About Us

 Each year, we bring an inspiring programme of free events to the public over four or five days, bursting with exciting opportunities to get involved in.
 Our talks, workshops and drop-in events span a diverse range of subjects that encompass science in the broadest sense, promising something for everyone.

-The British Science Association and the University of East London (UEL) are pleased to announce that the British Science Festival in 2024 will take place in London across five days.
-The Festival will be held between Wednesday 11 – Sunday 15 September.
+The British Science Association (BSA), Liverpool John Moores University (LJMU) and the University of Liverpool are pleased to announce that the British Science Festival for 2025 will take place in Liverpool across five days.
+The Festival will be held between Wednesday 10 and Sunday 14 September.

 The history of the Festival